Grand Strategy Is Overrated

 To the extent that a long-term design did impact the long-term contours of containment during the Truman administration, it was Paul Nitze’s NSC-68 report rather than Kennan’s plans.
 However, the overall impact of NSC-68 arguably led to as many positive outcomes (such as the post-Korea military buildup to shore up the military position of the Western world) as it did to negative ones, such as the advocacy of a monolithic view of international communism and of the view that a “Kremlin design” for world domination was motivating the actions of the communist world.
 It is easy to see how these latter two ideas contributed to the misunderstanding of Third World conflicts in Vietnam and other places, and eventually led to costly errors of statecraft.

-Some might argue that Truman’s containment strategy may have been more based on emergent learning and trial-and error due to the high uncertainty of the early Cold War era that made long-term planning devilishly difficult.
+Some might argue that Truman’s containment strategy may have been more based on emergent learning and trial and error due to the high uncertainty of the early Cold War era that made long-term planning devilishly difficult.
 But how about other famous long-term-focused grand strategic designs produced during the Cold War era?
 Their record is unimpressive.
-Three such major initiatives during the tenures of Eisenhower (the “The New Look” that came out of Project Solarium and the NSC 162-2 report), Nixon (the “Détente” best articulated in Henry Kissinger’s “A New Strategy for Peace” report to Congress), and Reagan (the “Rollback” concept advocated in the famous NSDD-32 directive) are best regarded as ill-fated efforts to shift the broad course of American strategy set by Truman’s early actions.
+Three such major initiatives during the tenures of Dwight Eisenhower (the “The New Look” that came out of Project Solarium and the NSC 162-2 report), Richard Nixon (the detente best articulated in Henry Kissinger’s “A New Strategy for Peace” report to Congress), and Ronald Reagan (the “rollback” concept advocated in the famous NSDD-32 directive) are best regarded as ill-fated efforts to shift the broad course of American strategy set by Truman’s early actions.
 The changes brought by these strategic plans were eventually reversed either later on during the same administration, or soon after the respective president left office.

-The New Look’s idea of relying on nuclear brinkmanship and covert action in order to save money on conventional forces was too risky and hence of limited use in dealing with the Cold War challenges of the mid-1950s and early 1960s.
-Similarly, the Nixon-Kissinger détente in 1970s failed to achieve its promise of a sustainable “long-term structure for peace” based on a multipolar world order, and its narrow view of national interest and disregard for the promotion of U.S. values was emphatically rejected by subsequent administrations.
+The New Look’s idea of relying on nuclear brinkmanship and covert action in order to save money on conventional forces was too risky and, hence, of limited use in dealing with the Cold War challenges of the mid-1950s and early 1960s.
+Similarly, the Nixon-Kissinger detente in 1970s failed to achieve its promise of a sustainable “long-term structure for peace” based on a multipolar world order, and its narrow view of national interest and disregard for the promotion of U.S. values was emphatically rejected by subsequent administrations.
 Lastly, the early talk of rolling back Soviet communism during the Reagan era, and the grand strategy outlined in early plans such as NSDD-32 and NSDD-75, represents a poor guide to understanding Reagan’s actual strategic decisions in his more consequential second term.
-In fact, it was not until Reagan’s shift towards an emergent improvisational approach in his negotiations with Gorbachev that the Cold War came to a successful conclusion.
+In fact, it was not until Reagan’s shift toward an emergent improvisational approach in his negotiations with Gorbachev that the Cold War came to a successful conclusion.

-One implication of these findings, then, is that Trump’s success or failure in foreign policy is likely to be influenced more by its future actions than by the coherence of its first NSS or by how well he implements it.
-Having said that, what criteria should be used for judging whether Trump’s NSS indicates that the administration is pursuing what business theorists call emergent strategy, as opposed to ad-hocery as its critics claim?
-The key question is the extent to which the administration’s NSS shows signs of emergent learning after a year in office.
+One implication of these findings, then, is that Donald Trump’s success or failure in foreign policy is likely to be influenced more by its future actions than by the coherence of its first NSS or by how well he implements it.
+Having said that, what criteria should be used for judging whether Trump’s NSS indicates that the administration is pursuing what business theorists call emergent strategy, as opposed to ad hocery as its critics claim?
+The key question is the extent to which his administration’s NSS shows signs of emergent learning after a year in office.

 Whether the Trump administration is learning or not has been an issue of intense debate.
 The early teasers from the administration’s NSS appear to indicate that, in addition to campaign priorities such as a focus on homeland security and economic competitiveness, the administration will list Russia’s “aggression and propaganda efforts” against the West as a core goal of American strategy.
 If so, that would indicate a shift on an issue candidate Trump struggled with mightily during the campaign and early on in the administration.
 Another area where the NSS is apparently to show some evidence of emergent learning is a discussion on the growing technological threats in areas like space weaponization and Russian hybrid warfare.